y0wel/exercism-r/README.md

 # exercism
-Some solutions for the exercism R-Track
+My solutions for the coding challenges of exercism.io